jordan-bickers/jordan-bickers/README.md

   A few projects I worked on during my time at Dev:
 </h2>

 [2DPlatformer](https://github.com/jordan-bickers/2DPlatformer) - Get ready for some retro-style fun with Gen2DP, a small 2D Platformer game built for our final project at Dev Academy.
-Built in less than a week our talented team of 4 crated this small but mighty game.
+Built in less than a week our talented team of 4 created this small but mighty game.
 Go have a play at <a href="https://play.unity.com/mg/other/gen2dp-ea">Gen2DP</a>

 [bottom-text](https://github.com/jordan-bickers/bottom-text) - Spice up your social media game with this fun little meme generator!
 With just a few clicks, you can any text into hilarious and shareable memes.
 This one day project is easy to use, simply input your top and *bottom text*